Family Food on the Table

 Instructions

-1. Preheat oven to 300 degrees.
-Line a baking sheet with parchment paper and set aside.
+• Preheat oven to 300 degrees F. Line a baking sheet with parchment paper and set aside.

-2. Mix together peanut butter and honey in a medium bowl, until smooth.
-Stir in vanilla and cinnamon until well-incorporated.
+• Mix together peanut butter and honey in a medium bowl, until smooth.
+Stir in vanilla and cinnamon until well incorporated.
 Add oats and stir until they are well coated.

-4. Bake at 300 for 25-30 minutes, flipping the pieces over halfway through.
+• Bake at 300 for 15 minutes then flip the pieces over.
 This helps it get crunchy all over.
-If you flip carefully and leave lots of it stuck together, you'll get really huge clusters.
+If you flip carefully using a large spatula and leave lots of it stuck together, you'll get really huge clusters.
+(You can also use the spatula to push it back together to help form clusters.)

-5. Let cool completely to firm up.
-(It can be soft out of the oven but it does get hard and crunchy.
-Just wait for it.)
+• Remove the granola from the oven and allow to cool completely to firm up.
+(It can be soft out of the oven but it does get hard and crunchy after it cools.)
 Store in an airtight container and enjoy!

 Notes